In a Zero Trust security model, we assume some level of authentication for all connections

-whether they are from inside of our network or from outside.
-Indeed, the notion of internal versus external trust is becoming gory even in today's networks.
+Whether they are from inside of our network or from outside.
+Indeed, the notion of internal versus external trust is becoming messy even in today's networks.
 We have systems that interact with the cloud (see my previous blog).
 And we haves all these different combinations of interactions are growing exponentially.

 In theory, it would seem that the same authentication processes would work across the board.
 Users simply access the corporate network using domain credentials.
 That would seem to be the easy way, right?
 But the reality is that it’s never that simple.
 As we learned in the Target breach, we need to be especially careful when granting trust to partners who are accessing information within our networks.

 “Companies don’t have corporate data centers serving a contained network of systems but instead today typically have some applications on-premises and some in the cloud with users—employees, partners, customers – accessing applications from a range of devices from multiple locations and even potentially from around the globe,” notes CSO.

 Authorizing external partners adds a layer of complexity

 Authorizing access is already challenging enough for organizations that are interacting with their own employees, their own systems, their own machines.
 I wrote about how machine identities contribute to that effort in a previous blog.
 But when you add different external partners you need to interact with, it adds new layers of complexity.
 So that trust model is even harder to control.

 You need to have different levels of permissions for your internal consumer versus your external partners who need to be able to access segmented information in your environment.

 As Cloudflare observes, “Zero Trust security means that no one is trusted by default from inside or outside the network, and verification is required from everyone trying to gain access to resources on the network.”

 To be effective, the scope of machine identity intelligence needs to go beyond the machines within your organization’s direct control.
 To rely on the integrity of machine identities under the control of your customers and partners, you need to be able to monitor all machine identities that are connecting to your network.